Dairy cattle: Calf

 Most heifers (female calves) are kept on farm to be raised as replacement heifers, bred to enter the production cycle.
-Market calves are generally sold at two weeks of age and bull calves may fetch a premium over heifers due to their size, either current or potential.
-Calves may be sold for veal, or for one of several types of beef production, depending on available local crops and markets.
+Nearly all male calves and any excess female calves are sold on the market, usually at two weeks of age; males fetch a slightly higher price than excess females.
+Dairy calves sold for meat can be turned into veal, or for one of several types of beef production, depending on available local crops and markets.
 Such bull calves may be castrated if turnout onto pastures is envisaged, to make them less aggressive.
-Purebred bulls from elite cows may be put into progeny testing schemes to find out whether they might become superior sires for breeding.
-Such animals can become extremely valuable.
+A tiny minority of bull calves, generally descended from elite cows with a proven track record of high lactations, may be put into progeny testing schemes to be considered for a life as a breeding sire.

 Most dairy farms separate calves from their mothers within a day of birth to reduce transmission of disease and simplify management of milking cows.
 Studies have been done allowing calves to remain with their mothers for 1, 4, 7 or 14 days after birth.
 Cows whose calves were removed longer than one day after birth showed increased searching, sniffing and vocalizations.
 However, calves allowed to remain with their mothers for longer periods showed weight gains at three times the rate of early removals as well as more searching behavior and better social relationships with other calves.